Line Marsa

-Gassion, was professionally billed under stage name Line Marsa; she was a cabaret singer and circus performer, as an equestrian and tightrope artist.

 Early life

-Born Annetta Giovanna Maillard on 4 August 1895 in Livorno, Italy to French parents who were on tour as part of a travelling circus troupe.
+Born Annetta Giovanna Maillard on 4 August 1895 in Livorno, Tuscany, to French parents who were on tour as part of a travelling circus troupe.
 Her father, Auguste Eugène Maillard, came from the Loire region of France.
-Her mother, Emma, was the daughter of Saïd ben Mohamed, of Kabyle origin, born in Mogador, Morocco, and Margherita (or Marguerite) Bracco, who was born in Murazzano, Piedmont, Italy.
+Her mother, Emma, was the daughter of Saïd ben Mohamed, of Kabyle origin, born in Mogador, Morocco, and Margherita (or Marguerite) Bracco, who was born in Murazzano, Piedmont.

 Career

 Marsa was a singer, circus performer and equestrian.
 Her stage name, Line Marsa, was inspired by La Marsa, a port in Tunisia, according to her son Herbert.
 Although said to have a voice similar to that of Piaf, she had no success as a singer.

 Personal life

 On 4 September 1914, she married Louis Alphonse Gassion, a singer and circus contortionist.
 The following year, on December 19, she gave birth to their first child, Édith Giovanna, who would become Édith Piaf.
 On 31 August 1918, she gave birth to their second child, Herbert. Édith was raised by Annetta's mother, Emma, from 1915 to 1918, when she was sent to Louis Gassion's mother instead due to Annetta and Emma's neglect.

 Annetta and Louis were divorced on 4 June 1929 reportedly because of her substance abuse.
 She never remarried.